PotatoPotato12345678/TTT/README.md

 - Release the white button when putting Enter in Calibration
 - API is available only for 32bits python
 - AI is available only for 64bits python
-- AI is only available on last attack

 ---